sithmi200309/StudyMate/README.md

 * Vue.js used for reactive user interface development.
 * Express.js used to create REST API endpoints.
 * MySQL used for task data storage and retrieval.
+* Railway used to deploy the backend server and MySQL database.
+* Vercel used to deploy the frontend application.
 * GitHub used for version control and project management.

 ## Architectural Diagram